 - To balance general decision-making between experts and regular people.

-- To balance the power to interpret the constitution between experts at law and regular people.
+- To balance the power to interpret the Constitution between experts at law and the people.

 - To vastly reduce the reach into citizens’ lives, the size, and the expenditures of government.

 - To vastly reduce the size and power of the largest corporations, and increase the power of small businesses.

 - To reject both socialism and crony capitalism.

-- To establish capitalism that nourishes the society, by ensuring rewards for entrepreneurs and punishments for manipulators.
+- To establish capitalism that nourishes the society, by ensuring rewards for honest behavior and punishments for political and economic manipulation.

 - To ensure that laborers’ standard of living improves whenever the economy improves.

 - To ensure the election of the wisest members of society to government offices.

-- To prevent political candidates from using tax revenues to buy votes.
+- To prevent political candidates from promising handouts to buy votes.

 - To prevent government officials from getting rich on insider information.

-- To increase liberty for all, while protecting everyone from the whims of the rich.
+- To increase liberty for everyone, while protecting everyone from control by the rich.

-- To increase equality for all, while protecting all from manipulation by politicians and lobbyists.
+- To increase equality for everyone, while protecting everyone from manipulation by politicians.

 - To replace states’ and communities’ subservience to higher levels of government with a more balanced relationship.

 - To make all these goals possible by taking control of our educational system away from bureaucrats and giving it to people with teaching experience.

-- To remove the incentives that produce corruption in our government and our economy, by separating money and politics.
+- To remove the incentives that produce corruption in our economy and our government by separating money and politics.

 Do you agree with my list?